Skip to main content

 Line drawing of a form on a clipboard with a pen on top of them

-Every person wishing to visit a prisoner needs to fill out a visiting application.
+Once you verify with the prisoner that they have added you to their visiting list, you may fill out and submit your visiting application.
 Visiting applications can be printed, filled out, and mailed in; or they may be filled out online after registering for a MiLogin Account.
-A prisoner must also fill out a Visitor List form to add approved visitors.
-Once you have your visiting application filled out, proceed to step 3.
+Once you have your visiting application filled out, proceed to step 4.

 Print Visiting Application